English Civil War: 1644 battles

+1645 battles

 In 1645, Parliament reaffirmed its determination to fight the war to a finish.
-It passed the Self-denying Ordinance, by which all members of either House of Parliament laid down their commands and re-organized its main forces into the New Model Army, under the command of Sir Thomas Fairfax, with Cromwell as his second-in-command and Lieutenant-General of Horse.
+It passed the Self-denying Ordinance, by which all members of either House of Parliament laid down their commands and re-organised its main forces into the New Model Army, under the command of Thomas Fairfax, with Cromwell as his second-in-command and Lieutenant-General of Horse.
 In two decisive engagements – the Battle of Naseby on 14 June and the Battle of Langport on 10 July – the Parliamentarians effectively destroyed Charles's armies.

+1646 battles

 In the remains of his English realm, Charles tried to recover a stable base of support by consolidating the Midlands.
 He began to form an axis between Oxford and Newark-on-Trent in Nottinghamshire.
 These towns had become fortresses and showed more reliable loyalty to him than others.
 He took Leicester, which lies between them, but found his resources exhausted.
 Having little opportunity to replenish them, in May 1646 he sought shelter with a Presbyterian Scottish army at Southwell in Nottinghamshire.
 Charles was eventually handed over to the English Parliament by the Scots and imprisoned.
 This marked the end of the First English Civil War.

 Interbellum

 The end of the First Civil War, in 1646, left a partial power vacuum in which any combination of the three English factions, Royalists, Independents of the New Model Army ("the Army"), and Presbyterians of the English Parliament, as well as the Scottish Parliament allied with the Scottish Presbyterians (the "Kirk"), could prove strong enough to dominate the rest.
 Armed political Royalism was at an end, but despite being a prisoner, Charles I was considered by himself and his opponents (almost to the last) as necessary to ensure the success of whichever group could come to terms with him.
-Thus he passed successively into the hands of the Scots, the Parliament and the Army.
+Thus, he passed successively into the hands of the Scots, the Parliament and the Army.

 The King attempted to reverse the verdict of arms by "coquetting" with each in turn.
-On 3 June 1647, Cornet George Joyce of Sir Thomas Fairfax's horse seized the King for the Army, after which the English Presbyterians and the Scots began to prepare for a fresh civil war, less than two years after the conclusion of the first, this time against "Independency", as embodied in the Army.
-After making use of the Army's sword, its opponents attempted to disband it, to send it on foreign service and to cut off its arrears of pay.
+On 3 June 1647, Cornet George Joyce of Thomas Fairfax's cavalry seized the King for the New Model Army; following the seizure, the English Presbyterians and the Scots began to prepare for a fresh civil war, less than two years after the conclusion of the first, this time against "Independency" as embodied in the Army.
+After making use of the Army, its opponents attempted to disband it, send it onward to foreign service, and to cut off its arrears of pay.

 The result was that the Army leadership was exasperated beyond control, and, remembering not merely its grievances but also the principle for which the Army had fought, it soon became the most powerful political force in the realm.
 From 1646 to 1648 the breach between Army and Parliament widened day by day, until finally the Presbyterian party, combined with the Scots and the remaining Royalists, felt itself strong enough to begin a Second Civil War.